Borzyszkowski/AlpineLLM/README.md

 - Training

     The repository provides a comprehensive training program allowing to schedule multiple training experiments with hyperparameter search.
-Please refer to the training config file for more details.
+Program parameters can be specified in the training config file.

     To start the training, please run:
     ```